 For most cremation funerals, as a starting point there are three sets of costs to take into account:

 Doctors’ fees: these are fees charged by doctors for signing the required cremation certificates.
-There are two medical forms to be signed (Cremation Forms 4 and 5) for which doctors will generally charge a set fee of £82 each, which means a total of £164 is payable.
-If the death has been reported to the Coroner and there is an investigation, then these fees are not payable.
+There is a medical form to be signed (Cremation Forms 4) for which doctors will generally charge a set fee of £82.
+If the death has been reported to the Coroner and there is an investigation, then this fee is not required.

 Crematorium fees: these are fees charged by the crematorium for the cremation itself (and time for a service in the crematorium chapel if required).
 The fees charged vary from one crematorium to another and also depend on the time of day of the booking (early morning time slots are often available at a cheaper rate), day of the week (weekends are much more expensive) and whether it is a standard single slot (typically 30 or 40 minutes) or a double slot.
 In London, the average council owned crematorium fee is around £600, whereas privately owned crematoria may charge £1,000 or more.